ShoheiHub/my_config/README.md

 > details

-Script of sync is copy from Local to Remote or form Remote to Local.
+Script of sync is differential copy from Local to Remote or form Remote to Local.

 Remote(./myconfig) is downloaded file from github.

 Local(~/.config) is own pc's file.

-syncRtoL.* is Remote to Local.

-syncLtoR.* is Local to Remote.

 > How to execute?

 Case of WSL(Linux)

-$ sh sync〇to△.sh
+$ sh sync.sh

 Case of windows(Powershell)

-$ ./sync〇to△.ps1
+$ ./sync.ps1